napari/napari.github.io/tutorials/viewer.md

 Adding your own custom theme isn't too hard either but does require creating your own color `palette` and rebuilding the icons.
-If people want more themes, we're happy to add them or if you look at our [Contributing Guidelines](../CONTRIBUTING.md) for more information about building the icons and add one yourself!
+If people want more themes, we're happy to add them or if you look at our [contributing guidelines](../CONTRIBUTING.md) for more information about building the icons and add one yourself!

 ## custom keybinding